opendcs/charts/README.md

 ### Interface

-Currently the DDS protocol will need to be exposed raw, there is work on a web app that will be integrated as soon as possible.
+Currently the DDS protocol will need to be exposed raw, there is work on a web app and api that will be integrated as soon as possible.

 ## Database